taunus/taunus/README.md

 ## Configuring `.taunusrc`

 If you need to use values other than the defaults shown in the table below, then you should create a `.taunusrc` file.
 Note that the defaults need to be overwritten in a case-by-case basis.
+These options can also be configured in your `package.json`, in the `taunus` property.

 Property             | Description                                                    | Default
 ---------------------|----------------------------------------------------------------|---------------